huhubnet/huhubnet.github.io/README.md

 # huhubnet.github.io

 This whole project is for sale.
-Please contact is at huhub.net@gmail.com for inquiry
+Please contact us at huhub.net@gmail.com for the inquiry